-From 25th May 2018 the General Data Protection Regulation (GDPR) comes into force and with it changes around trust.
+From 25th May 2018 the General Data Protection Regulation (GDPR) came into force and with it changes around trust.
 How does your business earn the trust of customers, employees and suppliers?

 Let’s begin a quote: